How galaxy properties vary with filament proximity in the SIMBA simulations: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Katja Fahrion for helpful discussions and the developers of \disperse and \caesar for making their codes public.
+\tb{The authors thank the anonymous referee for insightful comments.} The authors would also like to thank Katja Fahrion for helpful discussions and the developers of \disperse and \caesar for making their codes public.
 This work was supported by the Science and Technology Facilities Council (STFC).
 For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.